Resources for Research on Crisis Informatics Topics

 Dataset (~7MB)

-This resource comprised of data related to the 2018 California wildfires (a.k.a Camp Fire).
-Specifically, it contains (1) the names of missing and found people, (2) web sources from which the names were taken, (3) hashtags related to missing, lost and found people.
-We will publish tweet-ids soon.
+This resource consists of data related to the 2018 California wildfires (a.k.a.
+Camp Fire).
+Specifically, it contains (1) the names of missing and found people, (2) the web sources from which the names were taken, and (3) hashtags related to missing, lost, and found people.
+Tweet-ids will be published soon.

 Humaira Waqas, Muhammad Imran. #CampFireMissing: An Analysis of Tweets About Missing and Found People during California Wildfires.
 In Proceedings of the 16th International Conference on Information Systems for Crisis Response and Management (ISCRAM), 2019, Valencia, Spain.